Taiwan Taoyuan International Airport (TPE) Guide

 Which Terminal Should I Use for Arrivals, Departures, and Transfers at Taoyuan Airport?

-For most travelers, Terminal 2 is the better choice for arrivals, departures, and transfers.
-It handles the bulk of international traffic, and the inter-terminal line runs frequently, so you spend little time waiting and more time on your plans.
-Terminal 1 remains the option for domestic flights and a few regional services, but you may switch to Terminal 2 if you have a transfer.
+Okay, here's the deal: Terminal 2 is generally the better choice for most things.
+It handles most of the international flights, and the inter-terminal train is pretty quick.
+Terminal 1 is still used for domestic flights and some regional routes, but you might need to hop over to Terminal 2 if you have a connecting flight.

-- Transfers – The inter-terminal connection between terminals 1 and 2 stops at both sides; the ride takes about 5–7 minutes and happens frequently, with trains or a shuttle line every few minutes.
+- Transfers – The train between terminals 1 and 2 is frequent, running every few minutes.
+The ride takes about 5–7 minutes.

 Where to Find Flight Information, Terminal Maps, and Services at TPE